LLuke/xerlin/README.txt

 Xerlin is an opensource XML modeling application written for the Java 2 platform (JDK1.2.2 or JDK1.3).
-Xerlin is being released by ChannelPoint, Inc. as an opensource project.
+Xerlin is being released by SpeedLegal Holdings, Inc. as an opensource project.
 It is being written by a team of engineers interested in seeing a nice user interface for working with XML files.